jshtulman1/Data550FinalProjectPart4JS/README.md

 ## Welcome to my Final Project!
-This project analyzes Georgia's 2023 Seat Belt Survey Data for adults.
+This project analyzes Georgia's 2023 Seat Belt Survey data for adults.

 ### How to build the report and what to expect
 - In order to produce the final report, use the provided makefile by typing "make" in the